 streptopelia (from strepto, collar, and peleia, dove, referring to the markings on the neck) decaocto (from deca, ten, and octo, eight, for 18, the number of syllables in its usual call)

 Saturday, December 24, 2005 — 9:33 a.m.

 Conway, Arkansas — Sturgis Road

-I got up Saturday morning and realized that nothing was going on family-wise.
-Shortly after 9:00, I hopped in my car and took off.
-It was raining, but i decided I’d rather get wet than shot at.
-I’d gone about three miles and was just approaching a major Conway intersection when I saw three doves perched on roadside wires in front of an office building.
+Shortly after 9:00, I hopped in my car and took off in search of adventure.
+I saw three doves perched on roadside wires in front of an office building.
 My first thought was Mourning Doves, but something didn’t seem right.

 Anyway, I watched for about five minutes as the doves looked around, preened a bit and walked or flew short distances from one spot to another.